-For today’s Did You Know fun facts we will look at the Pound Cake.
+For today’s Did You Know we will look at Pound Cake fun facts.

 - The Pound Cake is a British creation that dates back to the early 1700s.